Shadow Work for Relationship Patterns: Why Different People Feel the Same

 📓 Using Journaling for Shadow Work in Relationships

-• fears that appear in moments of vulnerability
+• recurring fears that appear across different relationships

 Over time, these reflections can reveal deeper insights about your emotional world.